EluciusFTW/SpectreCoff/README.md

 SpectreCoff is organized in modules which mirror the features of Spectre.Console.
 The source code for the nuget package can be found in the subfolder `/src/spectrecoff/`.

 ### Output and Markup
-Spectre offers very flexible markup by using variations od this command ([see here](https://spectreconsole.net/markup)):
+Spectre offers very flexible markup by using variations of this command ([see here](https://spectreconsole.net/markup)):
 ```Cs
 AnsiConsole.Markup("[red bold]{0}[/]", Markup.Escape("Hello [World]"));
 ```